Student's Application for Homestay Accommodation

 Accommodation is an essential aspect of any course and the most comfortable and enjoyable way to experience a stay in England is with a Homestay arranged by the school.
 Alternatively, you may prefer to organise Private Accommodation in the city.

 In a homestay you will live with local English speakers and experience an authentic home lifestyle.
 You will live as your hosts live, eat the same food and spend time at home together.
 Many students enjoy the homecooked food and extra feeling of security in a homestay.

 Homestay hosts offer a warm welcome in their homes for a maximum of 4 students and provide a friendly environment for you to practice English in a relaxed, informal setting.

-ISE Brighton accommodation staff organise homestay requests and have direct contact with our registered and inspected hosts.
+ISE Brighton accommodation staff organise homestay requests, working directly with our registered hosts.

 Internet & Wi-Fi